This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the graham cracker crumbs, sugar, (a pinch of salt if using) and melted butter together with a fork until combined and the texture of wet coarse sand.
+• In the food processor, pulse the graham cracker crumbs and sugar (a pinch of salt if using) and melt the butter together until combined.

-• Press the mixture into the bottom of the dish or pan and slightly up the sides.
+• Pour the mixture into an ungreased pie dish.
 This crust will fit into a 9 – 10 inch pan standard or deep dish.
-Make sure it is compact.
-Use the bottom of a flat measuring cup.

 No-Bake Graham Cracker Crust